QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     \phi_t = Q \Lambda^t Q^{-1} \phi_0

-Where matrix powers of diagonal matrices are simply the elementwise power of each element.
+Where matrix powers of diagonal matrices are simply the element-wise power of each element.

 Benchmark the speed of calculating the sequence of :math:`\phi_t` up to ``T = 2N`` using this method.
 In principle, the factorization and easy calculation of the power should give you benefits.
 Explain why it does or does not using computational order.